-Redundant Recording - Store Your Surveillance System's Recordings in a Second Location Automatically
+Redundant Recording and Backup - Store Your Surveillance System's Recordings in a Second Location Automatically

-There are Seven Ways that our NVRs can Create Redundant Recordings
+There are Eight Ways that our NVRs / ICVRs can Create A Second Copy of Footage

 A NAS, or Network Attached Storage, is an easy way to either increase the storage space available to your recorder or have a redundant, off-recorder, storage device, allowing you to have two copies of recorded footage.

 You set both the internal and NAS hard drives into groups and assign the cameras to groups.
 This way you can set some cameras to record longer than others.

 NAS backup is available on all of our Admiral or Imperial NVRs, except for ADM8P8-V2M, ADM16P16-V2M, and ADMP16P16-V2M.